 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 A quarter of the children currently receiving support from the SALT team are disadvantaged pupils, 17% of children accessing NELI and 20% of children accessing WELCOMM are disadvantaged.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-In 2020 50% of pupil premium children passed the Phonics Screener, in 2021 29% passed.
-This negatively impacts their development as readers.
-3 Internal assessments indicate that maths, reading and writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-No National testing data is available for the 2019/20 or 2020/21 academic years due to the COVID pandemic.
+3 Internal assessments indicate that maths, reading and writing attain- ment among disadvantaged pupils is significantly below that of non-dis- advantaged pupils.
 On entry to Reception class in the last 2 years, between 66 - 80% of our disadvantaged pupils arrive below age-related expectations compared to 42 - 86% of other pupils.
 This gap remains steady to the end of KS2.
 4 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to home issues, parents' difficulties with basic literacy and numeracy skills, financial struggles, a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils with 66% of disadvantaged families accessing some form of family support during the Lockdowns and subsequently.
-Attainment of disadvantaged was disproportionately affected.
-Teacher referrals for support have markedly increased during the pandemic.
+Teacher referrals for support have remained steady.
 38 pupils (20 of whom are disadvantaged) currently require additional support with social and emotional needs.
-5 Our assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
-On average across year groups, more than 75% of disadvantaged children were working below expected levels following school closures in comparison to on average between 44% and 68% of non-pupil premium children.
+5 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
+This has re- sulted in significant knowledge gaps leading to pupils falling further be- hind age-related expectations.
+On average across year groups, more than 75% of disadvantaged children were working below expected lev- els following school closures in comparison to on average between 44% and 68% of non-pupil premium children.
 There was a greater effect on Maths with a larger number of disadvantaged children failing to reach age-related expectations.
 These findings are supported by national studies.
 6 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been between 1.6 - 2.7% lower than for non-disadvantaged pupils.
 32% of disadvantaged pupils have been 'persistently absent' compared to 26% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+Our assessments and observa- tions indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+This also includes lateness which is a significant impact on early literacy skills with an associated impact to access of the wider curriculum which has resulted in revisiting the timetable for these children.
+This is requiring greater allocation of staffing and